 Addresses concepts and fundamentals of radiation physics and biology standards.
-Topics include x-ray production, recorded detail, distortion, beam limiting devices, filtration, primary and secondary radiation, prime factors, exposure systems, exposure calculations, and imaging systems to include analog and digital imaging.
-Pre-requisite: RAT2814
+Topics include x-ray production, recorded detail, distortion, beam limiting devices, filtration, primary and

 Treatment Planning and Dosimetry

 This course is designed to give students an understanding of the factors that influence and govern clinical planning of patient treatment.
 Optimal treatment planning is emphasized along with particle beams and brachytherapy.
 Attention is given to the rationale, theory, and calculations for each method.
 Class demonstrations and projects are incorporated to complement specific content of emerging technologies and their clinical applications.
 Pre-requisite: RAT2617